Disease-Progression-Modelling/disease-progression-modelling.github.io/README.md

 - `README.md` : read me of the github repo
 - `environment.yml` : requirements of the
 - `_toc.yml`, `_config.yml` : Jupyter book configuration files.
 Note that `_toc.yml` contains the structure of the website
-- `_build` : contains the static files created by Jupyter book.
-Do not change these files directly.